mystic-games-team/Alien-GameEngine/README.md

 * Panel Layout: Two types of panels, one to create a new layout and the other with info about all layouts (here you can remove or rename layouts).
 * Panel About: Base info about creators of this software and libraries used.
+* Panel TextEditor: Script Editor in engine.
+* Panel Project: Is an explorer where user can create folders, delete, move...
+* Panel Game: It shows the game view
+* Panel Build: To create a release for the game

 ## Tasks by Member Assigment 2